maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="stop-sexp"></a>
 ### `STOP` [*sexp*]

-`STOP` is similar to `END` in that the program stops executing and the user is returned to the shell.
+`STOP` is similar to `END` in that the program stops executing and the user is returned to the shell or interactive prompt.
 It is intended to stop execution in the middle of the program and keep the data intact so the user can `CONT`inue running after it stops.
 It is mostly used for debugging purposes.

 RetroBASIC adds a feature from Wang and IBM 5100 BASIC, which outputs an optional string.
 This is useful for saying things like "Stopping for debugging, you should PRINT A".
 If no expression is included, RetroBASIC instead prints the default message "STOPped at line:" along with the line number.